matteus6007/ravendb-demo/Raven54-instructions.md

 Returns batches of `RavenJObject` or type `T` objects.

-_Note: No way to determine type of change, it is merely the current state of the document._
+_Note: No way to determine type of change, it is merely the current state of the document, so you cannot subscribe to document deletions.
+However, you can use the [Changes API](#changes-api) to subscribe to document delete notifications._

 ### Creation Options